 Arguably the best move is to donate not to an individual charity, but to a fund — like the Founders Pledge Climate Change Fund or the Giving Green Fund.
 Experts at those groups pool together donor money and give it out to the charities they deem most effective, right when extra funding is most needed.
 That can mean making time-sensitive grants to promote the writing of an important report, or stepping in when a charity becomes acutely funding-constrained.

-Most importantly, donating to a fund means you can give to opportunities that small individual donors normally can’t give to — like the multi-year projects in China, India, Indonesia, Korea, and Japan that Founders Pledge is incubating, for instance.
-That’s appealing because these countries are philanthropically neglected even though they’re high-emitting.
+Most importantly, donating to a fund means you can give to opportunities that small individual donors normally can’t give to — like the work in China that Founders Pledge is incubating, for instance.
+That’s appealing because some countries are philanthropically neglected even though they’re high-emitting.
 Funneling money to projects there, rather than in the US, may be a way for you to supercharge your impact.

 That said, some of us like to be able to decide exactly which charity our money ends up with — maybe because we have especially high confidence in one or two charities relative to the others — rather than letting experts split the cash over a range of different groups.

-With that in mind, I’m listing below the individual organizations where your money is likely to have an exceptionally positive impact.
+With that in mind, we’re listing below the individual organizations where your money is likely to have an exceptionally positive impact.

 1) Clean Air Task Force

 What it does: The Clean Air Task Force is a US-based non-governmental organization that has been working to reduce air pollution since its founding in 1996.
 It led a successful campaign to reduce the pollution caused by coal-fired power plants in the US, helped limit the US power sector’s CO2 emissions, and helped establish regulations of diesel, shipping, and methane emissions.
 CATF also advocates for the adoption of neglected low- and zero-carbon technologies, from advanced nuclear power to super-hot rock geothermal energy.